awesomerank/awesomerank.github.io/lists/springload/awesome-wagtail.md

 ### Analytics

 - [Wagtail Analytics ★53](tomdyson/wagalytics) - A Google Analytics dashboard in your Wagtail admin.

+### Customer experience

 - [Wagtail Experiments ★26](torchbox/wagtail-experiments) – A/B testing for Wagtail.
+- [Wagtail Personalisation ★23](LabD/wagtail-personalisation) - Personalisation module, enabling editors to create customised pages - or parts of pages - based on segments whose rules are configured directly in the admin interface.

 ### Security